pablitomilenio/t38-and-iax-containerbase/README.md

 On top there is meant to be

-IAX-Modem
+IAX-Modem    -    Software Modem that emulates a legacy hardware Modem

-T38-Modem
+T38-Modem    -    Software Modem that also emulates a legacy modem but transfers via the T38 Protocol instead over tones

-HylaFax
+HylaFax      -    Arguably the most professionally developed open-source Fax-Sending-Software

-Asterisk Phone Server
+Asterisk     -    A Software Telephony Server that supports SIP and can connect to the FritzBox

 Theory: